-Harry’s Food Safety experience is similarly wide, with his clients ranging from individual publicans to large catering companies to nationally recognised chain restaurants.
+Harry has broad experience in food safety matters, with clients ranging from individual publicans to large catering companies to nationally recognised chain restaurants.

-He is experienced in a very broad range of Environmental issues, again appearing for both companies and individuals in connection with prosecutions as wide ranging as the discharge of waste into waterways in the north and the destruction of protected species habitat in a multi-million-pound development on the banks of the Thames.
+Harry is experienced in a very broad range of environmental issues, again appearing for both companies and individuals in connection with prosecutions as wide ranging as the discharge of waste into waterways in the north and the destruction of protected species habitat in a multi-million-pound development on the banks of the Thames.

 - HSE v.
 Willmott Dixon EWCA Crim 1226